Connecting to ARCHER2

 debug1: Next authentication method: publickey debug1: Offering public key: RSA SHA256:<key_hash> <path_to_private_key> debug3: send_pubkey_test debug3: send packet: type 50 debug2: we sent a publickey packet, wait for reply debug3: receive packet: type 60 debug1: Server accepts key: pkalg rsa-sha2-512 blen 2071 debug2: input_userauth_pk_ok: fp SHA256:<key_hash> debug3: sign_and_send_pubkey: RSA SHA256:<key_hash> Enter passphrase for key '<path_to_private_key>': debug3: send packet: type 50 debug3: receive packet: type 52 debug1: Authentication succeeded (publickey).

-(publickey).
-If you enter your passphrase correctly, but still see this error
+denied (publickey).
+If you enter your passphrase correctly, but still

-message, please consider the advice under SSH key above.
+see this error message, please consider the advice under SSH key

-The equivalent information can be obtained in PuTTY or MobaXterm by enabling all logging in settings.
+The equivalent information can be obtained in PuTTY by enabling all logging in settings.